mck89/peast/doc/ast-and-tokenization.md

 * "sourceEncoding": to specify the encoding of the code to parse, if not spcified the parser will assume UTF-8.
 * "strictEncoding": if false the parser will handle invalid UTF8 characters in the source code by replacing them with the character defined in the "mbstring.substitute_character" ini setting, otherwise it will throw an exception. (available from version 1.9.4)

-Differences from Esprima and ESTree
+Differences from ESTree
 -------------
-Peast is not a porting of [Esprima](https://github.com/jquery/esprima) to PHP, but since they both respect the ESTree standard the output is almost identical and Peast tests are created using Esprima results.

-There is only one big difference from ESTree and Esprima: parenthesized expressions.
+There is only one big difference from ESTree: parenthesized expressions.
 This type of expressions have been introduced to let the user know if when an expression is wrapped in round brackets.
 For example `(a + b)` is a parenthesized expression and generates a ParenthesizedExpression node.

 From version 1.3, literals have their own classes: `StringLiteral`, `NumericLiteral`, `BooleanLiteral` and `NullLiteral`.